SwapnS/KDD-F21-ipl/README.md

 ## Data Preparing

 Initially, Our dataset did not had enough features for a predictive task.
-The average accuracy of the classifiers is around 0.50-0.55.
+The average accuracy of the classifiers was around 0.50-0.55.
 - To overcome this issue, we inroduced new features to our dataset.
 - Also we performed feature encoding to certain variables as well.